Leptis Magna: Punics

 The Punic city was founded in the second half of the 7th century BC.
 Little is known about Leptis during this time, but it appears to have been powerful enough to repel Dorieus's attempt to establish a Greek colony nearby around 515 BC.
 Like most Punic settlements, Leptis became part of the Carthaginian Empire and fell under Rome's control with Carthage's defeat in the Punic Wars.
 Leptis remained highly independent for a period after about 111 BC.

 Roman Republic

-The Roman Republic sent some colonists together with a small garrison in order to control the city.
-The city prospered and was even allowed to coin its own money in silver and bronze.
+In 111 BC, during the Jugurthine War, the city sent envoys to the Roman Senate asking for the friendship and alliance of Rome, to which it provided assistance against Jugurtha, and obtained in 107 BC the deployment of four cohorts and some colonists from the consul Quintus Caecilius Metellus Numidicus.
+At the end of the war, however, the city remained part of the Numidian kingdom, obtaining the status of civitas foederata and retaining its autonomy, until it was included in the Roman province of Africa after the civil war between the Caesarians and the Pompeians.
+The city nonetheless became part of the Roman domains as libera et immunis, gaining the right to mint coins in silver and bronze.
 Reflecting its blend of cultures, its coins bore Punic inscriptions but images of Hercules and Dionysus.
-Soon Italian merchants settled in the city and started a profitable commerce with the Libyan interior.
+The 40-20s BC saw large amounts of Italians begin to settle in North Africa mostly from being dispossessed from their land.
+Italian merchants also began to settle in Leptis Magna and started a profitable commerce with the Libyan interior.
 The city depended primarily on the fertility of its surrounding farmland, where many olive-presses have been excavated.
 By 46 BC, its olive oil production was of such an extent that the city was able to provide three million pounds of oil annually to Julius Caesar as tax.